0usaid/0usaid/README.md

 ### helloMortalBeings
 about me:<br/>
--currently a computer sciences and medicine<br/>
+-currently a student of computer sciences and medicine<br/>
 -maths and physcis enthusiast<br/>
 -CSS<br/>
 -HTML<br/>